Alejandroq12/smart-coworking-backend/README.md

 - **Connect the Rails project to a PostgreSQL database.**
 - **Set up a User model, a controller, and the corresponding database table.**
 - **Configure an API endpoint to request the users data from the front-end application.**
+- **Implement all API endpoints to request data about: Users, Coworking Spaces, Reservations, Cities, States.**

 <p align="right">(<a href="#readme-top">back to top</a>)</p>